SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 #### Interrupting Execution To Examine Learning

-To stop Soar after each successful learning episode:
+- To stop Soar after each successful learning episode:
 ```
 chunk interrupt on
 ```

-To stop Soar after detecting any learning issue:
+- To stop Soar after detecting any learning issue:
 ```
 chunk warning-interrupt on
 ```

-To stop Soar after learning a rule that the explainer recorded:
+- To stop Soar after learning a rule that the explainer recorded:
 ```
 chunk explain-interrupt on
 ```